holoviz/panel/doc/how_to/migrate/anywidget/index.md

 # Converting from AnyWidget to Panel

-This guide addresses how to convert [AnyWidget](https://anywidget.dev/) widgets to custom Panel widgets.
+This guide addresses how to convert [AnyWidget](https://anywidget.dev/) widgets to custom `JSComponent` or `ReactComponent` widgets.

 Please note that AnyWidget widgets are [`ipywidgets`](https://ipywidgets.readthedocs.io/en/stable/) and can be used directly in Panel via the [`IpyWidgets`](../../reference/panes/IPyWidget.ipynb) pane and the `Traitlets` `@observe` API without a conversion.
 We recommend trying this option first.
 If it does not work for your use case, please consider contributing to the existing `AnyWidget` before converting it to a Panel widget.

 Some reasons you might still want to convert an `AnyWidget` to a custom Panel widget are:

-- Familiar and Optimized API: This enables your and your users to use the familiar `Param` parameter API for which Panel is optimized.
+- **Familiar and Optimized API**: This enables you and your users to use the familiar `Param` parameter API for which Panel is optimized.
-- Customization: You might want to use the `AnyWidget` as a starting point and customize it to your exact needs.
+- **Customization**: You might want to use the `AnyWidget` as a starting point and customize it to your exact needs.
-- Efficiency: You users avoid loading  `AnyWidget`/`ipywidgets` JavaScript libraries which ANECDOTALLY is not insignificant.
+- **Efficiency**: You users avoid loading  `AnyWidget`/`ipywidgets` JavaScript libraries which ANECDOTALLY is not insignificant.
 Your users also avoid the overhead of converting between `Param/Panel/Bokeh` and `Traitlets`/`AnyWidget`/`ipywidgets` objects: ANECDOTALLY, Panel (i.e., Bokeh) utilizes faster serialization and deserialization methods and formats.
 IS THIS TRUE, PHILIPP?
 ALSO, WHEN USING THE ANYWIDGET ON THE BOKEH SERVER?
 DO WE HAVE NUMBERS FOR THIS?

 ## Conversion Steps